CliffordAnderson/XQuery4Humanists/01-introduction.md

 fn:head(fn:reverse(("Kraków", "Montreal", "Mexico City", "Utrecht")))
 ```

-Another possibility would be to pipe the result from the first function to the next function using the arrow operator: `=>`.
+Another possibility would be to pipe the result from the first function to the next function using the *arrow operator* `=>`:

 ```xquery
 fn:reverse(("Kraków", "Montreal", "Mexico City", "Utrecht")) => fn:head()
 ```

-This format is easier to read when you're working with longer functions.
-Remember that the argument to the function on the right side of the function is implied; you don't state it directly because it's being "piped" or "forwarded" from the previous expression.
+This format is easier to read as you add more and more functions to an operation.
+Remember that the first argument to the function on the right side of the arrow operator is implied; you don't state it directly because it's being "piped" or "forwarded" from the previous expression.

 You can also combine expressions using the simple mapping operator (`!`), which acts like a `for` in an FLWOR expression.
 The simple mapping operator applies the function on the right side of the operator to each item on the left hand sequence.
 Let's use it to create upper-case equivalents of all the items in our sequence.